zmprunella/bravo-test-one/bravo-test-one.md

   - everybody

 ### What to do if you are stuck
--Make sure you have all your resources and Documentation handy -ask questions. if you are alone
+- Make sure you have all your resources and Documentation handy
+- ask questions. if you are alone
--find another place to ask questions
+- find another place to ask questions